UBC-MDS/mds532_viz_group25/CONTRIBUTING.md

-# Contributing to Crime Reporting project
+# Contributing to DSCI532 Group 25

-This outlines how to propose a change to the Crime Reporting project.
+This outlines how to propose a change to the our project.
 Thank you so much for being willing to contribute to it.

 ### Pull request process